Sanghyun0505/sanghyun0505.github.io/src/content/blog/markdown-style-guide.md

 ---
-title: "Markdown Style Guide"
+title: 'Markdown Style Guide'
-description: "Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro."
+description: 'Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.'
-pubDate: "Jul 01 2022"
+pubDate: 'Jul 01 2022'
-heroImage: "/blog-placeholder-1.jpg"
+heroImage: '/blog-placeholder.jpg'
+categories: ['life']
+authors: ['gndx']
+tags: ['science', 'space']
 ---

 Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.